 First Things First, Never Spill the Beans

-Other than the people in your household, no one should know that you have food, water, and supplies stashed away.
-Once word goes out that your house has everything people need when SHTF, expect everyone and their brother to come knocking at your door!
+Other than your household, no one should know that you have food, water, and supplies stashed away.
+Once word goes out that your house has everything people need for SHTF, expect everyone and their brother to come knocking at your door.

 Guard Your Perimeter